Anyone who has tried to make a cell phone call from a crowded football stadium has had a taste of what engineers call spectrum crunch.

 Intelligent light

 Engineers at IBM Zurich in Switzerland built an optical wireless system in the early 1980s, but with the Internet still nascent, there was not enough demand to develop the idea, and the technology languished.
-By the time wireless did take off more than a decade later, the was well-entrenched as its carrier, and the telecommunications industry was reluctant to walk away from an established technology.
+By the time wireless did take off more than a decade later, the radio frequency was well-entrenched as its carrier, and the telecommunications industry was reluctant to walk away from an established technology.

 Now, however, with mobile data traffic doubling every year and the threat of service breaks looming, optical wireless again looks like a promising alternative.
 A critical boost, Kavehrad says, comes from a new generation of high-intensity light emitting diodes, or LEDs.